Expert Opinion | Amazon of the Future – this is how the marketplace will develop

 Igor Branopolski: At this point, Amazon will continue to prioritize its own items or urgent goods in the event of a pandemic or similar disasters, which is absolutely logical.
 At the beginning of the pandemic, many sellers switched to their own delivery of goods.
 Others fully utilized the capacities of Amazon’s warehouses as long as the inventory maximum allowed it.
 That would just be a tip on the side.

 Ronny Marx: FBA will change to some extent.
 But Amazon will continue to be an extremely important channel.
-It is important for sellers to remain deliverable.
+It is important for sellers to remain available for delivery.

 A very important aspect is the topic of one-stop shop.
-For example, if I, as a German seller, sell to other European countries, and there is a significantly lower delivery threshold, I become liable for taxes in those respective countries upon exceeding it.
+For example, if I, as a German seller, sell to other European countries, and there is a significantly lower delivery threshold, I become liable for taxes in the respective countries when I exceed this threshold.
 For such a scenario, I also need my own organization or tax advisor to advise my company accordingly.

-Events like COVID or major incidents like a stuck tanker in the Suez Canal cannot be predicted.
-However, this demonstrates the necessity for flexibility in the flow of goods.
+Events like COVID or major incidents such as a stuck tanker in the Suez Canal cannot be predicted.
+However, this highlights the necessity for flexibility in the flow of goods.
 I need to align my business in such a way that unforeseen events do not completely paralyze the flow of goods.

 Amazon Advertising